 Generally, exclusively breastfed babies have watery and seedy stools that are commonly mustard-yellow in color.
 However, formula-fed babies tend to have mustard-colored poop that’s more paste-like in consistency (12).
 Also, breastfed babies have more frequent bowel movements compared to formula-fed babies (14).

 Black poop in babies is common for the first three days of life and is usually not a cause for concern.
 However, if your baby is older than three days and still passes black stool, it may be due to underlying factors, such as food or medications your baby is taking or digested blood.
-In some rare cases, black stools can be due to bleeding in the digestive system.
-Hence, consult your doctor promptly if the black stools are accompanied by other symptoms, such as fever, blood in the stools, or lightheadedness.
+In some rare cases, the presence of black stools in infants and toddlers can be due to bleeding in the digestive system or other medical conditions that should be addressed.
+Hence, consult your doctor promptly if other symptoms, such as fever, blood in the stools, or lightheadedness, accompany the black stools.

 Infographic: Uncommon Causes Of Black Poop